-The SOA proposes a one hundred and fifty-dollar (\$150) increase in each calendar year on the clothing allowance.
+The PBA proposes a one hundred and fifty-dollar (\$150) increase in each calendar year on the clothing allowance.
 The Union argues that this increase is necessary because the existing allowance does not adequately cover the employees' cost of updating their uniforms regularly.
 The Township contends that the Union has not sustained its burden to justify any increase in the clothing allowance.

-The existing SOA contract provides at Article 18:
+The existing contract provides at Article 18 as follows:

-All initial uniform issue as set forth in General Order 22 dated January 28, 1981, and updated to current standards, is hereby incorporated and made a part of this Agreement as Appendix A. Effective January 1, 2013 each Employee covered by this contract shall receive an annual uniform allowance of Nine Hundred Fifty Dollars (\$950.00).
-Payment of the clothing allowance shall be on or before June 1 of each year.

-All cleaning, maintenance and repair of uniforms and equipment shall be supplied by the Township at no expense to the Employee.
+All initial uniform issue as set forth in General Order 22 dated January 28, 1981, and updated to current standards, is hereby incorporated and made a part of this Agreement as Appendix B. Payment of the clothing allowance shall be on or before June 1 of each year.
+Those patrol officers assigned to detective duty shall be subject to replacement cost of one hundred and fifty dollars (\$150) per year for the term of this agreement.
+Effective January 1, 2010, an annual uniform allowance of nine hundred and twenty-five dollars (\$925) shall be paid per annum, per employee.
+All cleaning, maintenance and repair of uniforms and equipment shall be supplied by the Township at no expense to the employee.

-Damaged Uniform - Equipment
+Damaged Uniform-Equipment

-All articles of uniforms which become damaged and unwearable as a result of an accident occurring while the Officer is performing assigned police duty, shall be replaced at direct Township expense, following an inspection and approval by the Chief of Police, as may be needed or required during a given budget year.
+All articles of uniforms which become damaged and unwearable as a result of an accident occurring while the officer is performing assigned police duty, shall be replaced at direct Township expense, following an inspection and approval by the Chief of Police, as may be needed or required during a given budget year.